icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ### Parameters

-The syntax for parameters is identical to the syntax for [fields][field], but with added support for the `stream` modifier keyword.
+The syntax for parameters is identical to the syntax for [fields][field], but with added support for streams.

 Parameters consist of an [identifier], followed by a colon, and then a [type].
 Optionally, a [tag] may be applied to the parameter, directly before its identifier, making this a [tagged parameter][tag].